Editor integration

 harn lint --fix file.harn # automatically apply safe fixes

-The linter checks for: shadow variables, unused variables, unused types, undefined functions, unreachable code, missing harndoc comments, naming convention drift, branch-heavy functions, and prompt-injection risks such as interpolated llm_call system prompts.
-With --fix, the linter automatically rewrites fixable issues (e.g., varlet, boolean comparison simplification, unused import removal).
+The linter checks for: shadow variables, unused variables, unused pattern bindings, unused types, undefined functions, dead code after terminating statements, pointless comparisons, redundant clones, missing harndoc comments, naming convention drift, branch-heavy functions, prompt-injection risks such as interpolated llm_call system prompts, and unnecessary conversion calls (to_string("hi"), to_int(42), etc.).
+With --fix, the linter automatically rewrites fixable issues (e.g., varlet, boolean comparison simplification, let-then-return simplification, redundant clone removal, unused import removal, unnecessary-cast removal, unnecessary parentheses removal).
+The same fixes are surfaced through the LSP as both per-diagnostic quick-fixes and a bulk source.fixAll.harn code action suitable for editor.codeActionsOnSave.